 Learn what to do if your device isn't recognized in iTunes for Windows.

-Syncing Contacts and Calendars isn't support on non-iOS iPods through iTunes.
+Syncing Contacts and Calendars isn't supported on non-iOS iPods through iTunes.